deepanshu-ku-17/Portfolio/README.md

-there is a front part of the
+there is a front part of the portfolio
 # Deepanshu Kumar - Portfolio Website

 This repository contains the source code for my personal portfolio website.
 The site showcases my skills, projects, and contact information.